-If you are familiar with the CAT brand, you understand how they manufacturer their machines and know that they are built to be used commercially.
+If you are familiar with the CAT brand, you understand how they manufacture their machines and know that they are built to be used commercially.

 The unmistakable black and yellow scheme highlights the durable frame that protects this generator.

-Each outlet will be covered with snap fit rubber outlet cover protector to protect against moisture, dust, and debris.
+Each outlet will be covered with a snap-fit rubber outlet cover protector to protect against moisture, dust, and debris.

 This is also a great tool to help keep your maintenance on schedule.

 One great feature of this generator’s control panel is that it has a small LED located on the control panel to give you a better look at your panel at night or in dark conditions.

 Noise Level – Is It Quiet?

 When choosing a generator for residential use or for when camping or tailgating, noise levels can be a deciding factor on generators.